 The virus is spread by airborne droplets or by direct contact with fluid from an infected person’s blisters.
 The disease is usually spread by coughing and sneezing.

-The disease affects the five to nine-year-old age group, but with the rise in popularity of centers for young children, chickenpox is now more common in preschool children.
+The disease affects the five to nine-year-old age group, but with the rise in popularity of centres for young children, chickenpox is now more common in preschool children.
 The highest risk of infection is in the winter and spring seasons.

 One episode of chickenpox gives lifelong immunity from re-infection.
 However, the virus remains in the body for life and can be reactivated years later in the form of shingles.
 Shingles can occur at any age, but is most common in adults over the age of 60.